Commercial real estate activity in the region has seen a slight decline over the past two quarters.

 Kansas City Commercial Real Estate Sees Moderate Slowdown in 2025

-The Federal Reserve Bank of Kansas City has reported a modest decline in regional commercial real estate (CRE) activity over the past two quarters, signaling a slight cooling in the market after two years of steady growth.
+The Federal Reserve Bank of Kansas City reports a modest decline in regional commercial real estate (CRE) activity over the past two quarters, signaling a mild market cooling following two years of consistent expansion.

-According to the latest KC Fed Commercial Real Estate Index, the measure dropped from 0.13 in Q2 to -0.23 in Q3 2025, indicating activity has dipped just below the long-term historical average for the region.
+According to the latest KC Fed Commercial Real Estate Index, the measure fell from 0.13 in Q2 to -0.23 in Q3 2025, indicating activity has dipped slightly below the region’s long-term historical average.

 Market Conditions Remain Stable Despite Softening